Vicg853/tumex-svc-backcms-gqlfst-1/README.md

 ### **General info**
 Hi 👋!
 This is my main CMS data source.
 Well... it is not an usual CMS using WordPress, or other, but a from scratch custom one.
 Although, it isn't that of a big deal, is just a small preference...

 Along that, my objective was to learn more about apollo, prisma and graphql.
-Although I'll probably not publish this source code, this README wi'll be probably public, as well as the API's endpoint (at least its public non-secured side).

 Hope you like it 😄!

 ---